mui/material-ui/docs/data/joy/components/modal/modal.md

 #### Vertical scroll

-By default, content within the `ModalDialog` won't overflow the screen when its height is bigger than the viewport.
+By default, content within the Modal Dialog won't overflow the screen when its height is bigger than the viewport.

 To ensure your content is visible, make the container holding it overflow by adding the [`overflow` CSS property](https://developer.mozilla.org/en-US/docs/Web/CSS/overflow) with either `scroll` or `auto` values.